markt/octo_eye_tracking/README.md

 Example data and the data used in `example_usage.ipynb` can be found [here](https://drive.google.com/open?id=1ZaiccLkC3LYrCD31T5pk_TDLzsaNAcWl). `eye_tracking_vid.mp4` is the finalized output from the python modules and was created from `label_data.csv` and `original_video.mp4`.

+## Further Work

+I intend to refine the network with more data in the spring, particularly to identify when the eyes are occluded.
+With a robust model trained, I can begin to collect data using two cameras for 3D eye-tracking.
+I have work to do on the repo as far as better documentation, a package structure for the python modules, additional visualization options (including visual field representation, I need to do more literature review), more numerical analyses, and incorporating in the confidence DLC provides with its predictions into my analysis.

 ## Usage

 The following guide specifically utilizes a collection of infrared data.
 These examples can be run just like the guide, but users will need to modify the scripts to analyze new data.